In this article, we're going to go over what we believe it takes to become an iOS developer in the next few months.

 Nothing about Auto Layout is "automatic" – in fact, if you ever try to build a complex layout, you may have nightmares about Auto Layout.
 It's extremely clever, but it's also extremely difficult in places.

-And this is why I consider UIKit to be an extension skill: it takes significantly more time and effort to learn than SwiftUI, which means it requires a lot more determination – you have to really want to learn it, or else you'll get confused, bored, angry, or potentially all three.
+And this is why we consider UIKit to be an extension skill: it takes significantly more time and effort to learn than SwiftUI, which means it requires a lot more determination – you have to really want to learn it, or else you'll get confused, bored, angry, or potentially all three.

 Sure, SwiftUI doesn't have all of the features of UIKit, but it allows you to make quick progress and gain momentum before moving on to UIKit.